Missouri executes transgender inmate convicted of murder

 BONNE TERRE, Mo.
-(KTVI) – The Missouri Department of Corrections carried out its execution of Amber McLaughlin early Tuesday evening becoming what is believed to be the first transgender woman executed in the U.S.
+(KTVI) — The Missouri Department of Corrections early Tuesday evening carried out what is believed to have been the first execution of a transgender woman in U.S. history.

-The execution was carried out at 6:39 p.m. at the Eastern Reception, Diagnostic and Correctional Center in Bonne Terre, Missouri.
-McLaughlin, 49, died via lethal injection and was declared dead by 6:51 p.m.
+Amber McLaughlin’s execution by lethal injection was carried out at 6:39 p.m. at the Eastern Reception, Diagnostic and Correctional Center in Bonne Terre, Missouri.
+McLaughlin, 49, was declared dead by 6:51 p.m.

-On Jan.
-1, 2023, McLaughlin submitted her last statement to the DOC: “I am sorry for what I did.
+McLaughlin submitted her last statement to the Department of Correction on Sunday: “I am sorry for what I did.
 I am a loving and caring person.”

 McLaughlin was sentenced to death on Nov.
 3, 2006, for the murder of ex-girlfriend Beverly Guenther.
-During the 2005 trial, prosecutors said McLaughlin, then known as Scott, stalked Guenter, abducted her as she left her job, and stabbed her to death.
+During the 2005 trial, prosecutors said McLaughlin, then known as Scott, stalked Guenter, abducted her as she left her job and then stabbed her to death.

-Parson declined McLaughlin’s clemency request, which cited McLaughlin’s traumatic childhood and mental health issues, which the jury never heard during her trial.
-A foster parent rubbed feces in her face when she was a toddler and her adoptive father used a stun gun on her, according to the petition.
+Parson declined McLaughlin’s clemency request, which cited McLaughlin’s traumatic childhood and mental-health issues, which the jury never heard about during her trial.
+A foster parent rubbed feces in her face when she was a toddler, and her adoptive father used a stun gun on her, according to the petition.
 It cited severe depression that resulted in multiple suicide attempts, both as a child and as an adult.

 The petition also included reports citing a diagnosis of gender dysphoria, a condition that causes anguish and other symptoms as a result of a disparity between a person’s gender identity and their assigned sex at birth.
 But McLaughlin’s sexual identity was “not the main focus” of the clemency request, her attorney, Larry Komp, said.